Wellness Industry Trends

 The Importance of Wellness Benefits

-In recent years we’ve learned that roughly half of all American adults have one or more preventable chronic diseases.
+In recent years we’ve learned that roughly half of all American adults have one or more preventable chronic disease.
 Interestingly, only 10% of the brokers we surveyed stated that 51% of their book of business currently have comprehensive wellness programs in place.
 Considering that unwell employees are estimated to cost the US economy $530 billion annually, this was surprising.

 Research has shown that seven out of the ten most common chronic diseases are favorably influenced by regular physical activity.
 Exercise has a positive correlation with every pillar of wellness, making it essential for obtaining optimal health and preventing diseases.
 Strategically implemented wellness programs that include exercise benefits create a healthier, happier workforce and will help solve absenteeism and presenteeism.